 VIDEO here in my IGTV.
 Wow – it’s been a few years since I’ve posted my makeup routine!
 Some things have not changed (it’s still all neutrals, under 10 minutes, and easy enough for makeup novices) but I’ve been slowly switching out former go-to products with more effective new finds and more clean options.
 There’s many different standards on clean or less toxic beauty, but for the purposes of this post, I’m going to point out the ones that meet Clean at Sephora guidelines.

-Follain is also offering 15% off their site (just a few brand exclusions) and everyday free ship over $50 with code JEANWANG15.
-They are a great resource for clean beauty and skincare, and have stringent requirements for the products that they carry.
-There’s several popular brands in their offerings including Indie Lee, RMS Beauty, Saie, Ilia … my favorite items from their site have to be their natrual Lemongrass everything soap (works wonderfully, smells great and refills are a great value) and Ultra Hydrating mask which I use overnight every few days.
+Sephora’s sale has now ended, but Follain offered me code JEANWANG15 for 15% off code their site (with just a few brand exclusions).
+They are an excellent resource for clean beauty and skincare, and have stringent requirements for the products that they carry.
+There’s several popular brands in their offerings including Indie Lee, RMS Beauty, Saie, Ilia, etc. My picks from their site:

 Everyday Makeup Products from my Video